-The department has since grown to 79 commissioned police officers, 16 noncommissioned officers and 15 reserve officers.
+The internationally accredited department has since grown to 78 commissioned police officers, 17 non-commissioned employees and 12 reserve officers.
 Serious crimes (murders, rapes, robbery) are rare in Maryland Heights, and the department's rate for cleaning up crimes is higher than the national average.

 In October of 2008, city staff, including the Police Department, moved into the new Maryland Heights Government Center located at 11911 Dorsett Road, just down the street from the old station.

 In 2009, the Maryland Heights Police Department became only the second agency in the State of Missouri to receive certification under the Missouri Police Chief's Certification Program.
 In 2016, the Maryland Heights Police Department received international accreditation at the annual conference of the Commission of Accreditation for Law Enforcement Agencies (CALEA).

 The men and women of the Maryland Heights Police Department take pride in their history and look forward to the challenges of the future.

 Photo of the 2015 Maryland Heights Police Department